The EU in the world - economy and finance

 Foreign direct investment (FDI) is characterised by investment in new foreign plant/offices, or by the purchase of existing assets that belong to a foreign enterprise.
 FDI differs from portfolio investment as it is made with the purpose of having a lasting interest, by acquiring control or an effective voice in the management of the direct investment enterprise.

-Argentina had the highest recent inflation rate among G20 members
+Argentina had the highest inflation rate among G20 members in 2017

-The indicators are often compiled according to international — sometimes global — standards, for example, UN standards for national accounts and the IMF’s standards for balance of payments statistics.
+The indicators are often compiled according to international — sometimes worldwide — standards, for example, UN standards for national accounts and the International Monetary Fund's (IMF) standards for balance of payments statistics.
 Although most data are based on international concepts and definitions there may be certain discrepancies in the methods used to compile the data.

 EU and euro area data

-Most if not all of the indicators presented for the EU and the euro area have been drawn from Eurobase, Eurostat’s online database.
+Nearly all of the indicators presented for the EU and the euro area have been drawn from Eurobase, Eurostat’s online database.
 Eurobase is updated regularly, so there may be differences between data appearing in this article and data that is subsequently downloaded.
-Data concerning interest rates in the euro area have been extracted from the European Central Bank (ECB).
+Data concerning interest rates in the euro area have been taken from the European Central Bank (ECB).

 G20 members from the rest of the world

-For the 15 non-EU G20 members, the data presented have been extracted from a range of international sources, namely the International Monetary Fund, the United Nations Statistics Division and the World Bank.
+For the 15 non-EU G20 members, the data presented have been compiled by a number of international organisations, namely the IMF, the OECD, the United Nations Statistics Division and the World Bank.
 For some of the indicators shown a range of international statistical sources are available, each with their own policies and practices concerning data management (for example, concerning data validation, correction of errors, estimation of missing data, and frequency of updating).
-In general, attempts have been made to use only one source for each indicator in order to provide a comparable analysis between the members.
+In general, attempts have been made to use only one source for each indicator in order to provide a comparable dataset for the members.

-An analysis of the economic situation can be performed using a wide range of statistics, covering areas such as national accounts, government finance, exchange rates and interest rates, consumer prices, and the balance of payments.
+An analysis of economic performance and developments can be carried out using a wide range of statistics, covering areas such as national accounts, government finance statistics, exchange rates and interest rates, consumer prices, and the balance of payments.
 These indicators are also used in the design, implementation and monitoring of economic policies.

 - The European Union and the BRIC countries